 Regardless of your political beliefs, I think most of us can agree that if it weren’t for the hundreds of thousands of people who have been willing to serve in the military to protect our homeland, America would not be what it is today.
+I have such high regard for the amazing service men and women, and I wanted to make some patriotic quilts to express my respect and appreciation.

 Over the past few months I’ve had this amazing opportunity to partner with one of my favorite veterans (my mom!) on a project where we can give back to some incredible service men & women.
 Today I’m going to share with you 3 ways we made Patriotic quilts using the AccuQuilt Go!
 I hope they spark some inspiration for you!